By Morgen Henderson

-By Morgen Henderson / For humans, monitoring our energy use is tough because our lives are in constant flux.
-Weather conditions change, our energy needs shift, and technology evolves.
-To maximize energy efficiency, we have to be good at predicting future needs and making adjustments.
-That’s where artificial intelligence (AI) excels — it can help us live greener lives AI helps automate tasks and meet the customized energy needs of consumers and businesses.
-It can predict our resource consumption and help promote renewable energy.
-Here are some specific ways AI can help the planet.
+For it can help us live greener lives.
+AI helps automate tasks and also meet the customized energy needs of consumers and businesses.
+It can also predict our resource consumption.
+As well as help promote renewable energy.
+So here are some specific ways AI can help the planet.

 Smart Home Energy Savings

-Artificial intelligence is a key ingredient in running devices and homes connected to the internet.
-These“smart” homes save energyby automating tasks and predicting resource needs based on past activity.
+Artificial intelligence is also a key ingredient in running devices and homes.
+All connected to the internet.
+These “smart” homes save energy by automating tasks and predicting resource needs based on past activity.
 Over time, this can lower your monthly utility bills.